sebastiansandqvist/mithril-examples/README.md

 # Todo

-- Change static text to markdown, parse at load and set component to never update.
+- Change static text to markdown, parse immediately and set component to never update.